ttdm/Symphonium/README.md

 ### Future devlopments

 Important / Fixes :
-- create package for easy use on linux.
+- There are multiple bugs on linux, fix them !
+- Once this is done, verify the created appimage.
 - adding a metronom which isn't that straightforward since there are plenty of rythm change in complex classical MIDI pieces.
-- automatize the compilation for every platform and MIDI interface.

 Minor / For later :
 - resetSettings and resetLibrary options
 - improve the library : MIDI file durations, note number, difficulty estimation (note/sec?)
 - add in game points ?
 - make it usable with any piano by analyzing the input sounds and not the MIDI inputs.
+- mac support would be nice but I can't do it.

 	-----------------------------------------------